Clam pro staff angler, Jason Mitchell believes deep basin transitions are often overlooked at late ice. Photo by Jeff Andersen.

-The late ice period is often a prime window for anglers targeting panfish.
-Bluegills, jumbo perch and crappies often stage in somewhat predictable locations as the ice begins to rot.
+The late ice period is often a prime window for anglers targeting giant panfish.
+Bluegills, jumbo perch, and crappies often stage in somewhat predictable locations as the ice begins to rot.
 A top strategy for locating fish is to identify weed beds and structure that is located between wintering holes and massive basin areas (where many fish winter) and shallow bays that typically see spawning activity.
 One overlooked pattern however that often rewards anglers with larger fish often takes place in relatively deep water.
-The deep basin areas that intersect the mouths and necks of shallower bays where these fish will eventually spawn are often a major staging area that produces big panfish.
+The deep basin areas that intersect the mouths and necks of shallower bays where these fish will eventually spawn are often major staging areas that produce big panfish.

 Anglers have long realized how the longer days in March seem to rejuvenate shallow water and weed beds in particular but a transformation also occurs over deep mud.
 The deep patterns aren’t always a numbers game but the fish that do hold in these locations are often large, mature fish.

 What I find surprising is just how late some of these fish will stay on this pattern.
-We have caught enormous panfish using this strategy on some of the last days of the season where we could barely walk out on rotten ice.
+We have caught enormous panfish using this strategy on some of the last days of the season when we could barely walk out on rotten ice.
 This pattern is often overlooked by many anglers because typically, there will also be fish holding in locations that are related to the shoreline and these locations usually attract the most attention from anglers.
-Exploring deep water at late ice goes against the popular grain of what is preached by many ice anglers but these deep water midge patterns can produce some of the largest panfish of the season.
+Exploring deep water at late ice goes against the popular grain of what is preached by many ice anglers but these deep water midge patterns can produce some giant panfish.